junaidulhassan/Chat-with-your-Data/README.md

 Once your RAG agent is created, you have access to this page.

-This is a standard chatbot interface where you can query the RAG agent and it will answer questions over your data.
+This is a standard chatbot interface where you can query the RAG agent and it will answer questions about your data.

 It will be able to pick the right RAG tools (either top-k vector search or optionally summarization) in order to fulfill the query.